phasehumans/sentiment-analysis/docs/03_Literature_Review.md

 # **Literature Review**

 ## **1. Summary of Existing Technologies, Methods, and Solutions**

 ### **1.1 Sentiment Analysis in Social Media**
-Sentiment analysis is widely used in social media platforms like **Twitter, Facebook, and YouTube** to understand public opinion.
-Various approaches exist for sentiment classification, including:
+Sentiment analysis is widely used in social media platforms like **Twitter, Facebook, and YouTube** to analyze public opinion.
+Various techniques exist for sentiment classification, including:
-- **Rule-Based Approaches** – Use predefined rules and lexicons (e.g., TextBlob, VADER).
+- **Lexicon-Based Approaches** – Use predefined sentiment word dictionaries (e.g., TextBlob, VADER).
-- **Machine Learning-Based Approaches** – Use algorithms like Naïve Bayes, SVM, and Logistic Regression.
+- **Machine Learning-Based Approaches** – Utilize algorithms like Naïve Bayes, SVM, and Logistic Regression.
-- **Deep Learning-Based Approaches** – Utilize advanced models like LSTMs, BERT, and RoBERTa for higher accuracy.
+- **Deep Learning-Based Approaches** – Employ neural networks like LSTMs, BERT, and RoBERTa for advanced sentiment detection.

-Several studies highlight the importance of sentiment analysis for businesses, political campaigns, and customer feedback systems.
+Studies indicate that sentiment analysis is crucial for **brand monitoring, customer feedback analysis, and social media trend prediction**.

 ### **1.2 Sentiment Analysis Using Lexicon-Based Methods**
-Lexicon-based methods, such as **TextBlob and VADER**, rely on predefined word dictionaries.
-These approaches are efficient for analyzing text but struggle with sarcasm, slang, and contextual sentiment.
+Lexicon-based methods, such as **TextBlob and VADER**, assign sentiment scores based on predefined word lists.
+These methods are useful for basic sentiment analysis but have significant limitations in handling:
+- **Contextual meanings** – They cannot understand word relationships.
+- **Sarcasm and slang** – They misclassify ironic or informal language.

+#### **Examples of Lexicon-Based Methods:**
-- **TextBlob** – A simple NLP library that assigns a polarity score to text.
+- **TextBlob** – A simple NLP library that assigns sentiment scores based on a word polarity dictionary.
-- **VADER (Valence Aware Dictionary and sEntiment Reasoner)** – Designed for short texts like tweets but works well with comments.
+- **VADER (Valence Aware Dictionary and sEntiment Reasoner)** – More effective for short, informal texts like tweets and YouTube comments.

-**Limitation**: These methods do not learn from data and might misinterpret complex sentences.
+**Limitations:** These methods **do not learn from data**, making them less effective for complex language patterns.

 ### **1.3 Machine Learning for Sentiment Analysis**
-Traditional machine learning models, such as **Naïve Bayes, Support Vector Machines (SVM), and Decision Trees**, have been used for sentiment analysis.
-They require labeled datasets for training and work well for structured text.
+Traditional machine learning models require **labeled datasets** to learn sentiment classification.
+Some of the widely used models include:
-- **Naïve Bayes** – A probabilistic model effective for short text classification.
+- **Naïve Bayes** – A probabilistic classifier effective for short text.
-- **SVM** – Finds the best boundary to classify text into sentiment classes.
+- **Support Vector Machines (SVM)** – Finds the optimal decision boundary for classification.

-**Limitation**: Requires large datasets and manual feature engineering.
+- **Logistic Regression** – A linear model effective for binary classification.

+**Limitations:**
+- Requires **manual feature engineering** (e.g., TF-IDF, word embeddings).
+- Struggles with **high-dimensional data** if features are not well-selected.

 ### **1.4 Deep Learning for Sentiment Analysis**
-Recent advancements in **Natural Language Processing (NLP)** have led to deep learning-based sentiment analysis methods.
-- **Recurrent Neural Networks (RNNs) and LSTMs** – Capture context but are computationally expensive.
+Advanced NLP techniques use deep learning models like:
+- **LSTMs and GRUs** – Handle sequential text but require extensive training data.
-- **Transformers (BERT, RoBERTa, GPT)** – Provide state-of-the-art accuracy by understanding context deeply.
+- **Transformer Models (BERT, RoBERTa, GPT)** – Achieve high accuracy by understanding word relationships and context.

-**Limitation**: Requires high computational power and large labeled datasets.
+**Limitations:**
+- Computationally expensive and requires **large datasets**.
+- Training models like BERT require **high-end GPUs and significant processing power**.

 ## **2. Existing Research and Findings**
-Several studies have been conducted to analyze YouTube comments for sentiment classification.
+Several studies have explored sentiment analysis on YouTube comments:
-- **A study by Sharma et al. (2022)** found that machine learning models achieve up to **85% accuracy** in classifying YouTube comments.
+- **Sharma et al. (2022)** found that **Naïve Bayes and SVM** achieved **85% accuracy** on sentiment classification.
-- **Research by Gupta et al. (2021)** highlighted that rule-based methods like TextBlob work well for general sentiment detection but struggle with sarcasm and slang.
+- **Gupta et al. (2021)** highlighted that rule-based methods (TextBlob, VADER) were **fast but struggled with slang and sarcasm**.
-- **A deep learning approach by Ramesh et al. (2023)** using BERT showed **90% accuracy** but required extensive data preprocessing.
+- **Ramesh et al. (2023)** showed that **BERT-based sentiment models achieved 90% accuracy** but required **large-scale training data**.

-These studies indicate that **hybrid models** combining lexicon-based and deep learning techniques offer the best results.
+### **Hybrid Approach Studies**
+- **Patil et al. (2023)** proposed a **hybrid model** combining lexicon-based and machine learning approaches, achieving a balance between efficiency and accuracy.
+- **Kumar et al. (2024)** demonstrated that **TF-IDF with Logistic Regression** provided **better interpretability and faster processing** than deep learning models for small datasets.

+These findings suggest that **machine learning-based sentiment analysis** offers a good balance between **accuracy and computational efficiency** for medium-scale projects like this one.

-## **3. Why TextBlob for This Project?**
+## **3. Why Machine Learning for This Project?**
-Based on the literature review, **TextBlob** was selected for this project due to:
+Based on the literature review, this project adopts a **Machine Learning-based approach** for sentiment analysis due to:
-- **Ease of use** – Simple implementation with minimal preprocessing.
+- **Higher Accuracy** – ML models perform better than rule-based methods in complex sentence structures.
+- **Improved Generalization** – Trained models adapt to new datasets better than static word dictionaries.
-- **Efficiency** – Works well for short text like YouTube comments.
+- **Scalability** – Works efficiently for large-scale comment extraction and classification.

-- **No need for training data** – Uses a predefined sentiment lexicon.
+### **Key Model Choices for This Project:**
+- **TF-IDF for Feature Extraction** – Converts text into numerical vectors efficiently.
+- **Naïve Bayes / Logistic Regression / SVM** – Selected for their balance of accuracy and efficiency.
+- **Flask-based Web App** – Ensures real-time analysis and easy deployment.

+This approach **ensures better sentiment classification** while keeping computational requirements manageable.